simplyadrian/cookbook-ad-simplyadrian/README.md

 #### Examples

     # Create Organizational Unit "Departments" in the root
-    ad-nativex_ou "Departments" do
+    ad-simplyadrian_ou "Departments" do
       action :create
       domain_name "contoso.com"
     end

     # Create Organizational Unit "IT" in the "Department" OUroot
-    ad-nativex_ou "IT" do
+    ad-simplyadrian_ou "IT" do
       action :create
       domain_name "contoso.com"
       ou "Departments"